 A Resolvable Random Private address is made up of the following fields:

-- 0 and 1 are fixed in the least significant bits
+- 0 and 1 are fixed in the most significant bits (MSB)

 - The next 22 bits are randomly generated

-- The prand constitutes of these least significant 24 bits
+- The prand constitutes of these most significant 24 bits

-- The upper 24 bits represent a hash value which generated using the prand and the IRK
+- The lower 24 bits represent a hash value which is generated using the prand and the IRK

 Non-Resolvable Random Private Address